OXBOW BEND 63 © 2006Grand Teton National Park

-Photographic Story When we first entered the Grand Teton National Park, we drove by this location and were stunned by the beauty of it.
-I was determined to photograph the scene with my 12×20” view camera.
-It took several mornings of getting up at 4:30am, weaving through the buffalo and moose traffic meandering across the road, and setting up the camera before the sun came up, in hopes that the light would be right.
-Setting up a 12×20” view camera is no easy feat!
-The 12×20” view camera, film, lenses, and three tripods weigh 120 lbs.
+When we first entered the Grand Teton National Park, we drove by this location and were stunned by the beauty of it.
+I was determined to photograph the scene with my 12″ x 20” view camera.
+It took several mornings of getting up at 4:30 am, weaving through the buffalo and moose traffic meandering across the road, and setting up the camera before the sun came up, in hopes that the light would be right.
+Setting up a 12″ x 20” view camera is no easy feat!
+The 12″ x 20” view camera, film, lenses, and three tripods weigh 120 lbs.
 Needless to say, it takes a while to set it up.
 After several mornings of waiting for the right light, I was able to capture this scene.
-Analog – Archival Silver Gelatin Photograph Clyde’s silver gelatin black and white images are created using an 8” x 10”, 11” x 14”, or 12” x 20” view camera.
-Clyde prints his images in his own darkroom on fiber-base paper in a limited edition.
-The photographs are selenium toned, then mounted and matted to current archival standards.
-His images come in sizes from 8” x 10” inches to 5’x 8’ feet.
-His love of art and nature is seen in the exceptional detail and more subtle textures of his photography.
-Each photograph is individually hand printed in the darkroom and will vary based on factors such as artist preference, chemistry and temperature.
-The image displayed on the website is a digital scan of the original negative and should be considered a representation of the printed version of the art.
+This photograph is hand-printed in Clyde’s darkroom on fiber-based paper, selenium toned, then mounted and matted to current archival standards.
+The photograph is a limited edition and signed by Clyde.
+Disclaimer – Cropping, contrast, and image density may vary.
+To learn more about the darkroom printing process, click here.